Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/how-to-transition-cat-from-furniture-to-scratching-post.md

 Place posts in different locations to prevent resource guarding.
 Some cats prefer private scratching spots away from others, while some are more social.
 Observe your cats' preferences and provide accordingly.
 ### Kittens and young cats
 Kittens are still learning appropriate scratching behavior.
 Start training early by providing appealing scratching surfaces and redirecting them when they scratch inappropriately.
 Young cats are often more adaptable and may learn more quickly than older cats.
-Be patient with kittens—they have lots of energy and may scratch more frequently.
+Be patient with kittensthey have lots of energy and may scratch more frequently.
 Provide plenty of play opportunities and environmental enrichment to help channel their energy appropriately.
 ### Senior cats
 Older cats may have different scratching needs due to arthritis or other age-related changes.
 They might prefer lower, more accessible scratching surfaces or softer materials that are easier on their joints.
 Provide options that accommodate your senior cat's physical limitations.
 They may scratch less frequently than younger cats but still need appropriate surfaces for their comfort and nail maintenance.